-The server process can be an application server, a DMZ Secure Proxy Server for IBM WebSphere Application Server, an administrative agent server, or a job manager server
+The server process can be an application server or an administrative agent server.

 By default, the stopServer command does not return control to the command line until the server completes the shut down process.
 There is a -nowait option to return immediately, as well as other options to control the behavior of the stopServer command.
 For more information about where to run this command, see the Using command line tools topic.